malcolmgroves/FluentQuery/README.markdown

     for LChar in Query.From(FMyString).IsLetterOrDigit do

 If FluentQuery does not contain a query operation you need, no problem.
-You can use the Where operation which takes a TPredicate&LT;T> to do your custom querying.
+You can use the Where operation which takes a TPredicate&lt;T> to do your custom querying.
 This example finds the first TPerson object in your TObjectList&lt;TPerson> that is over 18:

     var
       LPerson : TPerson;